ceos-seo/data_cube_ui/docs/ui_install.md

 Upgrades can be pulled directly from our GitHub releases using Git.
 There are a few steps that will need to be taken to complete an upgrade from an earlier release version:

 * Pull the code from our repository
-* Make and run the Django migrations with 'python manage.py makemigrations && python manage.py migrate'.
+* Make and run the Django migrations with `python manage.py makemigrations && python manage.py migrate`.
 We do not keep our migrations in Git so these are specific to your system.
 * If we have added any new applications (found in the apps directory) then you'll need to run the specific migration with `python manage.py makemigrations {app_name} && python manage.py migrate`
 * If there are any new migrations, load the new initial values from our .json file with `python manage.py loaddata db_backups/init_database.json`
 * Now that your database is working, stop your existing Celery workers (daemon and console) and run a test instance in the console with `celery -A data_cube_ui worker -l info`.
 * To test the current codebase for functionality, run `python manage.py runserver 0.0.0.0:8000`.
 Any errors will be printed to the console - make any required updates.
-* Restart apache2 for changes to appear on the live site and restart your Celery worker.
+* Restart Apache (`sudo service apache2 restart`) for changes to appear on the live site and restart your Celery worker.
 Ensure that only one instance of the worker is running.

 Occasionally there may be some issues that need to be debugged.
 Some of the common scenarios have been enumerated below, but the general workflow is found below: